Toy Safety Guidelines

 Call for more information:410-328-7440 410-328-7440

-- Toys given to us to be used for gifts must be new.
+- All toys to be given as gifts must be new.

 - Latex (or rubber) balloons are not allowed in the hospital because of latex allergy precautions and other safety factors.
 Mylar balloons are permitted.